-Student Health Services provides brief strength-based counseling for students, with the goal of maximizing success.
+Student Health Services provides brief strength-based counseling for students, with the goal of maximizing individual success.

 Personal Counseling is offered to help students cope with stressors that are affecting their academic, career, or personal goals.
-Issues may include wellness, stress, anxiety, alcohol or drug problems, depression, relationship difficulties, anger, low motivation, grief, parenting issues, abuse or other issues affecting your personal well being.
+We work collaboratively with students to explore issues, which may include wellness, stress, anxiety, alcohol or drug problems, depression, relationship difficulties, anger, low motivation, grief, parenting issues, abuse or other issues affectingyour personal well-being.

 We are here to support you.
-Appoinments are available at the Health Center on main campus, and in the Student Resource Center at the Watsonville campus durring the fall and spring semesters, with limited summer session hours.
+Appointments are available at the Health Center on the main Aptos campus, and in the Student Resource Center at the Watsonville campus during the fall and spring semesters, with limited summer session hours.
 We also offer community referrals.

 Please contact Health Services at 479-6435 today to make an appointment to be seen at the Aptos or Watsonville campus.

 Councelling Hours: Monday - Thursday 8am - 5pm, Friday 8am - 1pm

 Meet our counselors and other staff: Student Health Services Staff

 Current groups offered by Student Health Services Personal Counselors